The Chess Board

 The white Queen must be on a white square!
 The black Queen must be on a black square.

-Return from Chess Board to Chess Strategies - Home
+Go from – Chess Board – to – Home